jkbockstael/adventofcode-2015/README.md

-# An Advent of Code - 2015
+# Advent of Code 2015

 ## Description

-Solutions for the 2015 edition of [an Advent of Code](http://adventofcode.com/).
+Solutions for the 2015 edition of [Advent of Code](http://adventofcode.com/).

 ## But it's a game!